 Most scientists who study gerontology are divided on how much of our lifespan is determined by genetics.
 Some say the heritability of lifepsan is well under 7%.
 Family studies demonstrated that about 25% of the variation in human longevity is due to genetic factors.

 A safe estimate is that your genes play a small role, perhaps between 7-30 percent, in how long you will live.

-You can find out more with genetic testing; a test that reveals which genetic variants you have inherited.
-Genetic Data can reveal genes related to cardiovascular disease, balding, and many other traits.
+You can find out more about by a test that reveals which genetic variants you have inherited.
+Genetic Data can reveal genes related to cardiovascular disease, balding, and other traits.

 If you find out you do have the genetic variation for a particular disease, you can alter your lifestyle to turn off that gene expression.